Monnify/Monnify-Nodejs-lib/README.md

 # Monnify-Nodejs-lib
-A Javascript wrapper for the Monnify API
+A Nodejs wrapper for the Monnify API